How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Osprey Talon 33 Daypack

-See the Osprey Talon 33 See the Women’s Osprey Tempest 30
+See the Osprey Talon 33 See the Women’s Osprey Tempest 33

 #4 REI Co-op Trail 25 Pack

-REI Trail 25 Day Pack
+REI Co-op Trail 25 Day Pack

-See the REI Co-op Trail 25 See the Women’s REI Co-op Trail 25
+See the REI Co-op Trail 25

-#5 Patagonia Altvia 36
+#5 Patagonia Terravia 28

-Patagonia Altvia 36L Backpack
+Patagonia Terravia 28L Backpack

-See the Patagonia Altvia 36
+See the Patagonia Terravia 28

-The Patagonia Altvia 36 is a versatile backpack that’s ideal for day hikes, outdoor sports, and travel.
-It’s also great for backpacking, everyday use, and as a carry-on for flights.
+The Patagonia Terravia 28 is a versatile backpack that’s ideal for day hikes, outdoor sports, travel, and everyday use.
 The backpack is made of rugged 100% recycled nylon ripstop, making it durable, functional, lightweight, and comfortable.
-The fabric is treated with a DWR finish to protect against wet weather, and it also comes with an included rain cover.
-The only downside is its price, which is quite high.
-The Altvia 36 features a simple drawstring closure for easy top or panel loading and has plenty of space and useful pockets to store all your essentials, whether you’re going on a long day hike or an overnight camping trip.
+The fabric is treated with a weather-resistant PU finish to provide some protection against wet weather, and it also comes with an included rain cover that stows in an exterior bottom pocket.
+The Terravia 28 features a simple drawcord closure for easy top loading and has plenty of space and useful pockets to store all your essentials, whether you’re going on a long day hike or an overnight camping trip.

 How to choose the best hiking backpack: hiker wearing blue day pack